openvswitch/ovs/Documentation/howto/dpdk.rst

     $ ovs-vsctl del-port dpdkx

-This feature is not supported with VFIO and does not work with some NICs.
+This feature does not work with some NICs.
 For more information please refer to the `DPDK Port Hotplug Framework
 <http://dpdk.org/doc/guides/prog_guide/port_hotplug_framework.html#hotplug>`__.